Dry Bulk Shipping

 Australia, Indonesia, RussiaChina, India, JapanShifts towards renewable energy sources are reducing demand in some regions, while industrial growth in emerging markets sustains high demand.

-Coal is a major energy source, and its bulk transportation is vital for meeting the energy production and industrial needs of many countries.
+Bulk shipping of coal is crucial for the sustainment of entire civilizations, hence coal is a major energy source, and its bulk transportation is vital for meeting the energy production and industrial needs of many countries.

 Iron Ore